MaxXing91/azure-secure-landing-zone/README.md

 Author: Max Xing
 Region: East US
-Status: In progress - identity, governance, networking, and storage are done. compute and monitoring are next.
+Status: Core build complete - identity, governance, networking, and storage are all done and secured.
+Compute is designed and documented below (not deployed, for reasons I explain there), and monitoring is the last thing left.

 -- The main idea: Least Privilege
 Only ever grant the minimum access needed, and deny everything else by default.
 I tried to apply that same principle at every layer: